eHealthAfrica/aether/documentation/try/setup-aws.md

 ```
 docker run hello-world
 ```
-If you got a permission error running Docker's "Hello World" then you will have to prepend **sudo** to all docker commands or run the **usermod** statement from above.
+If you had a permission error running Docker's "Hello World" then you will have to prepend **sudo** to all docker commands or run the **usermod** statement from above.

-Your enviromnent should now be set up to try Aether or Gather.
+Congratulations!!!
+Your environment should now be set up to try Aether or Gather.

 <div style="margin-top: 2rem; text-align: center"><a href="http://gather.ehealthafrica.org/documentation/try/setup">- Return to Gather Set Up</a><br/>
 <a href="index#into-the-aether">- Return to Aether Set Up</a></div>